2006 Dublin riots: The riot

 Violence continued sporadically on O'Connell Street for another hour or so.
 The Gardaí, advancing from the northern end of the street gradually pushed the rioters back southwards.
 The most sustained violence took place around the General Post Office building, where the rioters initially sat down in protest and then, several of them having been batoned, regrouped behind burning barricades and threw rocks, paving slabs and one or possibly two petrol bombs at Gardaí.
 Several Gardaí, protesters and a number of journalists from RTÉ and TV3 were injured.
 RTÉ's chief news correspondent, Charlie Bird was singled out for attack by some rioters and was kicked and punched while being called an "Orange bastard" before being rescued by the Garda SDU officers.
 Charlie Bird had been a member of the Workers' Party which had split from Sinn Féin in 1970 and was seen as highly critical of the Republican Movement.
 However some of the violence appeared to be entirely random in its targets.
-For instance several bystanders were attacked and a woman who was five months pregnant was punched in the stomach.
+For instance, several bystanders were attacked and a woman who was five months pregnant was punched in the stomach.
 The woman later sent a text message to NewsTalk 106 to thank the Gardaí and ambulance service who looked after her after the incident.
 In addition, the windows of several businesses, including Foot Locker, Schuh, and Ulster Bank near O'Connell Bridge, were smashed and at least one shop (Foot Locker shoe shop) was looted.
 Among those arrested for looting this shop were a number of foreign nationals as well as locals – indicating that in the latter stages of the riot, much of the disturbances were opportunistic – inspired by vandalism or desire for theft rather than politically motivated.

-While the stand off on O'Connell Street was still going on, several hundred rioters followed the Unionist coaches to the Nassau Street area where they set alight a number of cars and damaged several businesses.
+While the standoff on O'Connell Street was still going on, several hundred rioters followed the Unionist coaches to the Nassau Street area where they set alight a number of cars and damaged several businesses.
 Again the attacks on cars and businesses in this area appears to have been entirely at random.
-On the other hand, the headquarters of the Progressive Democrats party (who are very critical of the Irish Republican movement) on South Frederick Street off Nassau Street was also attacked, which seems to indicate at least some political motivation among the rioters.
+On the other hand, the headquarters of the now defunct Progressive Democrats party (who were very critical of the Irish Republican movement) on South Frederick Street off Nassau Street was also attacked, which seems to indicate at least some political motivation among the rioters.
 Further skirmishes broke out around the River Liffey at O'Connell Bridge, Aston Quay, Fleet Street and Temple Bar, as the Gardaí re-took O'Connell street, before the rioters dispersed.
 The most serious property damage was in the Nassau Street area, where three cars were burnt out, windscreens were smashed, and businesses had their windows broken.
 Many people also became trapped in shops and restaurants, including branches of McDonald's and Burger King.